mauricioabreu/go-hangman/README.md

     curl -sv http://localhost:8000/games/e46964a6-cd18-4820-b208-449ddbeb2d83 -XGET

 A JSON response will be returned, containing a pretty representation of the game.
 If the game does not exists, HTTP 404 status will be returned otherwise.

+### Guessing a letter for a word:

+You can now guess a letter for the word by sending a JSON payload to the server:

+    curl -sv http://localhost:8000/games/e46964a6-cd18-4820-b208-449ddbeb2d83/guesses -XPUT -H "Content-Type: application/json" -d '{"guess": "a"}'